 On the frontends the processes will not be assigned to specific cores and may be competing with other processes, so performance may be poor.

 To use a debugger with an MPI program, compile with the

 -g flag as for a serial code.
 We provide the Totalview graphical debugger for MPI and OpenMP applications.
 Totalview requires that the

 mpiexec executor be in your path before you invoke it.
-If you need to debug for a longer time, with a large number of cores, or with multiple nodes, you can use Totalview through FastX with an interactive job (ijob).
+If you need to debug for a longer time, with a large number of cores, or with multiple nodes, you can use Totalview through the Open OnDemand Desktop.
 Please request all cores for the node whether you use them or not, because Totalview cannot use the

 srun command as the executor.